CylindricHomeLab/docs/pages/02.woodworking/02.toy-boat-2/default.md

         - toys
 ---

-I'm currently working on the second toy boat from the "Scroll Saw Magic Floating Boats" set from [ToyMakingPlans](https://www.toymakingplans.com/website/PlanSets/scrollsawmagic-floating-boats.html).
+I'm currently working on the second toy boat, the Torpedo Speeder, from the "Scroll Saw Magic Floating Boats" set from [ToyMakingPlans](https://www.toymakingplans.com/website/PlanSets/scrollsawmagic-floating-boats.html).

 ===